React Native

 Beyond components, React Native ships with several features that meaningfully shape day-to-day development:

 • Native module bridging.
 Anything platform-specific — camera, GPS, biometrics, push notifications, payments — can be wrapped in a native module and called from JavaScript.
+Most well-known native SDKs already publish React Native wrappers, so writing custom bridging code is the exception rather than the rule.

 • Declarative UI.
 Like React on the web, you describe what the UI should look like for a given state, and the framework handles the updates.
+This eliminates a whole category of bugs related to manually keeping the UI in sync with data.

 Supported platforms